troyphillips/Daily-Maze-Solver/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Description
-Daily Maze is a mind game that will generate a unique maze for a user to solve everyday.
+Daily Maze is a game that will generate a unique maze for a user to solve daily.
+Users will only have one try to solve the maze per day and must complete the maze before time expires.
 <br>Click <a href="https://troyphillips.github.io/Daily-Maze-Solver/">here</a> to play.